Need to talk? Call 1800 882 436.

 Vaginal thrush

-It’s best to see your doctor before starting treatment.
+It's best to see your doctor and talk to your pharmacist before starting treatment.

-If you have nipple thrush, you and your baby will need to have treatment at the same time, so you don’t keep transferring the infection to each other.
+If you have nipple thrush, both you and your baby need treatment at the same time.
+This is so you don't keep giving the infection to each other.

 Your baby will usually be prescribed miconazole oral gel.
-After feeds, wash your hands and rub a small amount of gel onto your baby’s tongue and on the inside of their cheeks.
+After feeds, wash your hands and rub a small amount of gel onto your baby's tongue and on the inside of their cheeks.
 Ask your doctor or pharmacist how to use the gel safely.
-Alternatively, you can give your baby nystatin drops, but this is less effective.
-Your baby might also need an antifungal cream if they have a nappy rash.
+Nystatin drops are another option, but they are less effective.
+If your baby has nappy rash, they may also need an antifungal cream.

 You can treat your nipples with miconazole oral gel or nystatin cream.
 Apply a thin layer to both nipples after feeds.
 You don't need to wipe it off before the next feed.
 Your doctor may also prescribe oral antifungal tablets for you.